build-on-aws/bedrock-agent-txt2sql/README.md

 # Setup Amazon Bedrock Agent for Text2SQL Using Amazon Athena with Streamlit

 ## Introduction
 We will setup an Amazon Bedrock agent with an action group that will be able to translate natural language to SQL queries.
-In this project, we will be querying an Amazon Athena database, but the concept can be applied to most SQL databases.
+In this project, we will be querying an Amazon Athena database, but the concept can be applied to most SQL datastores.

 ## Prerequisites
 - An active AWS Account.
 - Familiarity with AWS services like Amazon Bedrock, Amazon S3, AWS Lambda, Amazon Athena, and Amazon Cloud9.
-- Access granted to all Amazon models if not by default already, and Anthropic Claude models from the Amazon Bedrock console.
+- Grant access to all Amazon models if not already be default, and Anthropic Claude models from the Amazon Bedrock console.

 ## Diagram